Adamouization/Adamouization.github.io/source/_posts/first-triathlon.md

 With the above taken of, I found a free 4-month training plan and started executing it in March 2024!

-Remember how I initially said that I “*tried”* to remain within budget?
+Remember how I initially said that I “tried” to remain within budget?
 Towards the end of the training, I splashed on some extra gear that is not necessary for a first triathlon, but that I really wanted to enhance the experience, such as bike computer with sensors, and extra cycling gear.

 Here is the total rundown of the costs in a pie chart, confirming that cycling is by far the largest expense.